What to Expect: FAQs for Commerce Employees and Managers

 Q: If OIG finds something, how does it decide whether the finding is a problem?

 A: The elements needed for an issue to be considered a finding depend on the objectives of the audit.
-An effect (or potential effect) of a risk, a lack of internal control, a quality control issue, or other problem may demonstrate the need for corrective action.
+An effect (or potential effect) of a risk, a lack of internal control, a quality-control issue, or another problem may demonstrate the need for corrective action.

 Q: Will the agency have a chance to respond to or rebut OIG findings?